-Transition risk and opportunities are assessed based on sector-specific properties, while physical risk and opportunities are assessed based on the geographical reach of the company’s value chain.
+Our climate change due diligence evaluates transition and physical risks and opportunities along all stages of the company’s value chain.
+Transition risks and opportunities are assessed based on sector-specific properties, while physical risks and opportunities are assessed based on the geographical reach of the company’s value chain.

 ESG due diligence

-An ESG due diligence conducted by external experts is a standard requirement for all new potential investments.
-The due diligence scope depends on the risk profile of the specific investment opportunity, but will always include anti-corruption, sanctions, and background checks.
+An ESG due diligence conducted by internal and external experts is a standard requirement for all new potential investments, and it is a standard part of the investment decision papers.

-The objective of the ESG due diligence is threefold: (i) seek to identify potential “show-stoppers”; (ii) seek to ensure that ESG risks and opportunities are included in the pricing considerations, transaction structure, and transaction documentation; and (iii) identify the status quo and use this as a baseline in planning the onboarding and continuous improvement during the ownership phase.
+The objective of the ESG DD is threefold: (i) to identify potential “show-stoppers”; (ii) to ensure that ESG risks and opportunities are included in the pricing considerations and transaction documentation; and (iii) to identify the status quo and use this as a baseline in planning for the onboarding and continuous improvement during the ownership phase.